aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-25-Proximal-Policy-Optimization.md

 ---
 ## Introduction

 In the previous [post](https://aarl-ieee-nitk.github.io/reinforcement-learning,/policy-gradient-methods,/sampled-learning,/optimization/theory/2019/03/12/Trust-Region-Policy-Optimization.html), we discussed the **Trust Region Policy Optimization** (TRPO) method for solving the full Reinforcement Learning problem.
 TRPO builds upon the **Natural Policy Gradient** approach, with a series of approximations for solving the second-order optimization problem.
-Despite all the theoretical guarantees that TRPO gives, it does not work very well in practice.
+Despite all the theoretical guarantees that TRPO gives, it does not work very well in practice on some problems.
 There can be two reasons for this -

 1. The errors introduced due to approximations magnify and, in turn, lead to divergence of the policy parameters.

 2. Even if the policy converges, it is likely to be stuck in a local optimum.
 This is because TRPO makes an update only when it is guaranteed an improvement.
-Once a policy converges to a local optimum, since the updates introduce no more *noise* in the parameters, there is no chance for the parameters to slip off a local optimum to move towards the global optimum.
-As a result, it leads to a suboptimal policy.
+Once a policy converges to a local optimum, since the updates introduce no more *noise* in the parameters, there is no chance for the parameters to *slip off* a local optimum to move towards the global optimum.
+As a result, it leads to a sub-optimal policy.

 So how do we overcome these two demerits?